ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 Top and bottom coding can be easily done with the function topBotCoding() in *sdcMicro*.
-Top coding and bottom coding cannot be done simultaneously in *sdcMicro*.
-Example 5.6 illustrates how to recode values of age higher than 64 and values of age lower than 5; 65 and 5 replace the values respectively.
+Top coding and bottom coding cannot be done simultaneously in *sdcMicro*. :numref:`code56` illustrates how to recode values of age higher than 64 and values of age lower than 5; 65 and 5 replace the values respectively.
 To construct several top or bottom coding categories, e.g., age 65 – 80 and higher than age 80, one can use the groupVars() function in *sdcMicro* or manual recoding as described in the previous subsection.

-Example 5.6: Top coding and bottom coding in *sdcMicro* using topBotCoding() function

 .. code-block:: R
+   :linenos:
+   :caption: Top coding and bottom coding in *sdcMicro* using topBotCoding() function
+   :name: code56

     # Top coding at age 65
     sdcInitial <- topBotCoding(obj = sdcInitial, value = 65, replacement = 65, kind = 'top', column = 'age')